-AFG is in favour of a harmonisation and a standardisation of voting forms so that the four voting procedures (physical presence, postal voting, proxy voting, "pouvoirs au président") are clearly and explicitly presented, particularly regarding the implications of these different voting procedures.
+AFG is in favour of a harmonisation and a standardisation of voting forms so that all the voting procedures (physical presence, postal voting, proxy voting, "pouvoirs au président") are clearly and explicitly presented, in particular when it relates to the implications of these different voting procedures.

-AFG recommends that, in case of calls for proxy, proxies disclose their voting intentions to principals before they receive power to vote.
+AFG recommends that, in case of calls for proxy, proxies disclose their voting intentions to principals before they receive the power to vote.